Skip to Content

 Method

 1. Bring a large pot of salted water to a boil over high heat.
-Add the pasta and cook until al dente, according to the package instructions.
-Reserve 2 cups of pasta cooking water in a spouted measuring cup.
-Drain the pasta.
+Add the pasta and cook until al dente according to the package instructions.
+Reserve 2 cups of the liquid and drain the pasta.

 3. Heat the oil in a large skillet over medium heat.
-Once the oil is glistening, add the guanciale and cook, stirring occasionally, until browned but not yet crispy and the fat is rendered, about 5 minutes.
+Once the oil is glistening, add the guanciale and cook, stirring occasionally, until crispy and fat is rendered, about 5 minutes.
 Using a slotted spoon, transfer the guanciale to a paper towel-lined plate, reserving the rendered fat in the skillet.

-4. Add 1 cup of the reserved pasta cooking water to the pan, and bring the rendered fat and water to a simmer over medium heat.
+4. Carefully add 1 cup of the remaining reserved pasta cooking water to the skillet with the reserved fat and bring to a simmer over medium heat.
 Add the pasta and cook, stirring constantly, until the water is reduced by half, about 2 minutes.
 Remove the pan from the heat.

-6. While stirring, pour the egg yolk mixture into the pasta.
+5. While stirring, pour the egg yolk mixture into the pasta.
 Continue stirring until a creamy sauce forms, about 3 minutes.
-If needed, thin the sauce by adding additional pasta cooking water, 1 tablespoon at a time.
+If needed, stir in remaining reserved pasta water 1 tablespoon at a time.

-7. Add the guanciale and toss to combine.
-Serve topped with additional Parmesan and pepper.
+6. Add the guanciale and toss to combine.
+Serve topped with Parmesan, pepper, and flaky salt, if using.

 Nutrition Info